KidFeng/ocserv_radius_accounting/README.md

 # ocserv RADIUS accounting
-Because ocserv (0.8.x) does not suppot RADIUS and the pam_radius just suppot RADIUS auth but not accounting, this scirpt implements RADIUS traffic counter with ocserv connect/disconnect-script hook.
+Because ocserv (0.8.x) does not support RADIUS and the pam_radius just support RADIUS auth but not accounting, this scirpt implements RADIUS traffic counter with ocserv connect/disconnect-script hook.

 ## dependencies
 [pyrad 2.0](https://pypi.python.org/pypi/pyrad)